-Anyone applying to Misrad Habriut for licensing as a speech therapist or audiologist is required to take an exam in order to be licensed in Israel.
+Anyone applying with Misrad Habriut for licensing as a speech therapist or audiologist is required to take an exam in order to be licensed in Israel.

-Please note: Anyone taking the English exam in SLP will have exhibit Hebrew Proficiency.
-This can be done either by taking a ‘ Yael test’ that is given by the National institute of testing and Evaluation.
-More info regarding the test can be found on: https://www.nite.org.il/index.php/en/tests/yael.html.
+Please note: Anyone taking the English exam in SLP will have to exhibit Hebrew Proficiency.
+This can be done either by taking a ‘ Yael test’ that is given by the National Institute of Testing and Evaluation.
+More info regarding the test can be found at: https://www.nite.org.il/index.php/en/tests/yael.html.

 The Hebrew test is a prerequisite for receiving the license.
 It can be taken before or after the licensing exam.
 An SLP needs to get a minimum grade of 110.

 Alternatively, a completion of a level Gimmel at a regular hebrew ulpan (Misrad haklitah) or a medical ulpan given by misrad hachinuch (Medical Ulpanim).
 The Chief SLP at the ministry of Health is Dr. Orly Hertzberg, you may contact her at: email@example.com.